gemfire/spring-data-for-vmware-gemfire/documentation/reference/mapping.md

 You would expect the `transient` fields or properties of your entity not to be serialized to PDX when serializing the entity.
-That is exactly what happens, unlike Apache Geode's own `ReflectionBasedAutoSerializer`, which serializes everything accessible from the object through Java Reflection.
+That is exactly what happens, unlike [vmware-gemfire-name]'s own `ReflectionBasedAutoSerializer`, which serializes everything accessible from the object through Java Reflection.